 Well, we weren’t going to just drive back to Pennsylvania, so we decided to research the maps and still pass through the same natural sanctuaries we initially planned on (Joshua Tree National Park, Mojave National Preserve, Salton Sea State Recreation Area and Death Valley National Park).
 Instead of a single course which had a start and a finish, it would now be accomplished in either multiple loop or out and back treks.
 We wouldn’t be able to establish the same amount of miles in the time allotted or expend the amount of money necessary to drive every inch of the landscape, but we’d still allow ourselves the privilege of seeing some of the most remarkable topography available to the human eye and hopefully allowing others a glimpse through the images and video we’d put together.

 And now to KÜHL.
-We had another sponsor which provided us with a few shirts, but HANDS DOWN, the COFFEENNA L/S shirts and the LIBERATOR CONVERTIBLE pants were incredible and worth their weight in gold.
+We had another sponsor which provided us with a few shirts, but HANDS DOWN, the COFFEENNA L/S outdoor men’s shirts and the Liberator Convertible Pant were incredible and worth their weight in gold.
 The flexibility, wicking action and coolness of the Coffeenna shirts were so noticeable that they became our primary source of protection out there.
 Even though our hydration needs were high, they would have been higher if we’d been routinely wearing other inferior shirts.
-This same amount of hand raising praise goes out to the Liberator Convertible pants.
+This same amount of hand raising praise goes out to the convertible pant.
 Each member has owned a few versions of another companies zip off pant, but KÜHL’s version is VERY different for too many reasons to fully mention.
 The zipper doesn’t end in the wrong location to cause aggravation when hiking or kneeling, the weight of the pants offered effortless travel in any terrain we came across, they seemed frictionless against rough surfaces and never appeared to be damaged by abrasion.
 These pants are truly impressive to the wearer.

 There’s so much more which could be written here about our journey and the KÜHL products which carried us through, but we’ll leave you now with two images of the team and a link to a YouTube video we put together.